 Alcohol Kills More than 2,000 Students Annually

-6% of Students Report Recreational Adderall Use
+Students and Recreational Adderall Use

-Students on college campuses use Adderall recreationally for a number of reasons.
-Many students take Adderall illicitly to help them focus on their studies or cram for big exams.
-Other students take Adderall to avoid sleeping or combat fatigue.
-Whatever the reason, taking Adderall without medical supervision can lead to health risks as well as lifelong addiction.
+Considered a stimulant, doctors prescribe Adderall to treat medical conditions such as hyperactivity.
+However, Adderall is becoming an increasingly popular study drug for students around the country.
+According to a recent study, 60 percent of nonmedical Adderall use in the United States was among young people ages 18 to 25.4 Many students on college campuses take Adderall illicitly to help them focus on their studies or cram for big exams.
+Other students take Adderall to avoid sleeping or to fight fatigue.
+Whatever the reason, taking Adderall without medical supervision can lead to health risks, as well as lifelong addiction.

 Alcohol and Drug-Related Crimes Growing on College Campuses